 - Glass scrapers are an extremely useful and integral part of your kit but you need to to be careful with them because when used wrongly they can scratch the glass.
 Never use a glass scraper on a dry window, make sure the area you intend to scrape has been wetted.

 - Using a glass scraper is fairly self explanatory, just place the steel blade flat to the glass and rub it forwards over the stubborn deposit you have discovered.
 Don't rub the blade back and forth over the glass because you can trap grit under the blade and then pull it back over the glass scratching it.
-After rubbing the blade forwards over the glass give it a wipe on your cloth/jeans to take off any debris that may now be on the blade and could cause a scratch.
+After rubbing the blade forwards over the glass give it a wipe on a micro-fibre cloth to take off any debris that may now be on the blade and could cause a scratch.

 - Before scraping a window try an inconspicuous area first like the bottom left corner to see if this produces any scratches